'No need' for German Amazon aid: Brazil's Bolsonaro | The China Post

 The move to suspend the funding reflects “great concerns with an increasing deforestation in the Brazilian Amazon,” the German embassy in Brazil told the Folha de S.Paulo newspaper on Saturday.

-According to O Globo newspaper, the decision concerns only funds destined to new projects financed by the Ministry of Environment.
+According to O Globo newspaper, the decision concerns only funds for new projects financed by the Ministry of Environment.

 Read more: Brazilian environment minister attacks DW columnist with Nazi remark